pudly/schmopera-hugo/content/articles/meet-the-folks-opera-after-hours-debi-wong.md

 ---
-title: "Meet the folks: Opera After Hours' Debi Wong"
+title: "Meet the folks: Opera After Hours&#039; Debi Wong"
 ---

 ###  1. How did you first get into opera?